Medicaid Disproportionate Share Hospital (DSH)

 In 1991, Missouri’s health care and governmental leaders were facing significant budgetary challenges.
 In response, the FRA program began as a voluntary program; it was expanded and enacted into law as a provider tax in 1992.
 Hospitals provide funds to the state, and Missouri’s Medicaid program (now called MO HealthNet) uses these funds to earn federal matching dollars.

 The FRA program has evolved to maximize federal matching dollars and reduce the burden of MO HealthNet on state general revenue.
 The FRA is a major source of revenue to the state, surpassing all but the two largest sources of general revenue.
 Today, it is a major funding stream for MO HealthNet.
 This releases traditional general revenue to be used for other state priorities.

 MHA developed an FRA Tutorial to help its members better understand how the FRA funds are used and the role of MHA Management Services Corporation in the process.
-Navigate this interactive PDF using the links and bookmarks within the file.
-View your hospital’s specific information using this secure link.
-A password is required.
-Email Kathy Hasenbeck, or contact her at 573-893-3700, ext.
-1344, to request a password.
+This resource only is available to MHA members.

 For information on the MO HealthNet Managed Care Program, visit the Missouri Department of Social Services’ Managed Care Program web page.